 Other Health Benefits of This Diet

-Did you know that the ketogenic diet was originally made for the treatment of neurological diseases, like epilepsy for example.
+The ketogenic diet was originally made for the treatment of neurological diseases, like epilepsy for example.

 Many studies have confirmed that this diet can offer many benefits for a wide variety of things:

-- Alzheimer’s disease – it can slow down the disease’s progression and reduce any symptoms
+- Alzheimer’s disease – it can slow down the disease’s progression and reduce any symptoms;

-- Parkinson’s disease – a study proved that this disease can improve the symptoms of this disease too.
+- Parkinson’s disease – a study proved that this disease can improve the symptoms of this disease too;

-- Polycystic ovary syndrome – thanks to its ability to reduce insulin levels, it can help with PCOS as well.
+- Polycystic ovary syndrome – thanks to its ability to reduce insulin levels, it can help with PCOS as well;

 Still, it’s best to keep in mind that much more research needs to be done before reaching any steel conclusions.